Npfries/docker-e2e-nextjs/README.md

 This repo is intended to demonstrate the end to end lifecycle of a Next.js application with Docker.
+It was created with `npx create-next-app@latest` as documented on the [Next.js project website.](https://nextjs.org)

 There are several Docker commands in the Makefile for convenient use of the project.
 ```